AR15 EOTech EXPS and G33 Magnifier Review

 Frequently Asked Questions

-What are the main drawbacks of the EOTech EXPS and G33 magnifier combo?
+What are the main disadvantages of the EOTech EXPS and G33 magnifier combo?

-The primary disadvantages of the EOTech EXPS and G33 magnifier combination are its significant weight, totaling approximately 24 ounces, and its high price point, with an MSRP often exceeding $1,000.
+The primary drawbacks of the EOTech EXPS and G33 magnifier combination are its significant combined weight, approximately 24 ounces, and its high price point, often exceeding $1,000 MSRP.
+This makes it a substantial investment.

 Related News